PanoraTL/extension/README.md

 **Translation Caching**
 Results are cached in `chrome.storage.local` with a one-hour TTL, so re-translating the same panel is instant.

-**Dual Model Translation**
-Switch between Google Gemini 2.5 Flash and OpenAI GPT-4o Mini for translation directly from the extension settings.

 **Multi-Language Support**
 Supports translation into any language supported by the Gemini and OpenAI APIs.